funRiceGenes/funRiceGenes.github.io/_posts/OS/T/2015-01-20-OsTITANIA.md

 * **Key message**
     + A rice PHD-finger protein OsTITANIA, is a growth regulator that functions through elevating expression of transporter genes for multiple metals.
-    + OsTTA is required for the maintenance of metal transport©\associated gene expression
+    + OsTTA is required for the maintenance of metal transport‚Äêassociated gene expression
     + These findings establish that OsTTA is a transcription factor that supports basic metal supply to the growing portions of plants and is part of an environmental response mechanism.

 * **Connection**